parsevalbtc/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 > Banks do not, as too many textbooks still suggest, take deposits of existing money from savers and lend it out to borrowers: they create credit and money ex nihilo – extending a loan to the borrower and simultaneously crediting the borrower’s money account."
 >
-> *Lord Turner, Chairman of the UK Financial Services Authority until its abolition in March 2013*
+> *Lord Turner, Chairman of the UK Financial Services Authority until its abolition in March 2013.*
-> *Stockholm School of Economics Conference on: “Towards a Sustainable Financial System"*
+> *Stockholm School of Economics Conference on: “Towards a Sustainable Financial System".*
 > *12 September 2013*

 Adherents describe two competing views on money creation.
 The traditional understanding is naive in relation to their more practical view, as implied by Lord Turner.
 The theory states that banking inherently creates not only credit, but also money.